 The University of Wisconsin-Platteville Clean Snowmobile Team has selected the 2008 Rev-XP chassis, as a base for the 2010 competition.
 In 2008 BRP moved the jackshaft above the tunnel on the Rev-XP chassis, allowing for additional foot clearance in comparison to its predecessor, the 2007 Rev. This additional room allows for a wider variety of riding styles, which allows the rider better control and comfort.
 This is in addition to being lightweight and being available stock with the selected engine.
 Note the secondary clutch moved up and forward, making room for the rider's foot in the figure below.

-Figure 5: Red outline shows the riding position and layout of the Rev, blue outline shows the Rev-XP [17].
+Figure 3: Red outline shows the riding position and layout of a Ski-Doo Rev. The blue outline shows the Rev-XP [16].

 SYSTEM MODIFICATIONS

 ENGINE